Skip to content

 Streaming

+Although this is benefial for most sites, and is a sane default for Astro, HTML streaming has some caveats.
 Once Astro executes the frontmatter of the page component, the HTML response is streamed to the client as it is rendered.
 This means that when the frontmatter of components deep in the page is executed the response has already been partially sent.
 In the example below, when MyComponent is executed, the response has already been constructed and is being streamed.

 src/pages/index.astro